hybridgroup/commander/README.md

 The Commander mobile application can communicate with any device that supports the Common Protocol for Programming Physical I/O (http://cppp.io).

-You will need to be able to connect to your device via http, in order to use Commander to control it.
+You will need to be able to connect to your device via http, in order to control it using Commander.

 Commander can load a "command set" that is a list of the commands you can send to your robot(s), along with the type of user interface that should be used for the command set.
 For example a "list" of commands, or a D-PAD interface.

+Once you have loaded a command set, you just tap on the various buttons in the user interface, and Commander will send the matching command to the associated robot.
+It's that easy!

 ## Using Commander